Don’t Talk To The Police: Advice From An Okaloosa County Criminal Defense Lawyer

 - If they are insistent on questioning you, tell them you want your lawyer present.

 - If you feel the police are acting unlawfully or inappropriately, do not try to fight it right then, or argue with them.
 This makes matters worse.
-We will fight that battle for you in court.
+I will fight that battle for you in court.

 - Do not make any statements about the incident in an effort to talk your way out of an arrest.